dotkernel/dot-data-fixtures/README.md

 ## Installation

-Run the following command in you project directory
+Run the following command in your project directory

 ```shell
 composer require dotkernel/dot-data-fixtures